I grew up in South Carolina, USA, and I currently live in Tokyo, Japan. I am well versed in religion, various cultures, and world politics.

 For most of American history, the evangelical church did not play a major role in politics.
 Outside of some strong religious influences during the prohibition era, most Americans were fairly secretive about their political views, and Christians were free to vote for any candidate they deemed worthy of an office no matter what their political affiliation.

 However, the rise of the evangelical vote, also known as the Christian Right, began around the Reagan administration and has become a force to be reckoned with ever since.
 From the 1980s, evangelicalism began to grow, and the association with several nonprofit political and issues-focused organizations gave the movement strong legs as it began to march forward.

-For perspective, according to exit polls from the 2016 Presidential Election, 81% of evangelical voters voted for Donald Trump, while only 16% of evangelical voters voted for Hillary Clinton.
-Trump's biggest wins in the electoral college came from states that had high evangelical turnouts, and Donald Trump won the electoral college in a landslide victory.
+For perspective, according to exit polls from the 2016 presidential election, 81% of evangelical voters voted for Donald Trump, while only 16% of evangelical voters voted for Hillary Clinton.
+Trump's biggest wins in the electoral college came from states that had high evangelical turnouts, and Trump won the electoral college in a landslide victory.